-Assaying was performed by ALS Global ("ALS"), of Vancouver Canada.
+Geochemical assays for Kinsley Mountain described in this MD&A were performed by ALS Global ("ALS"), of Vancouver Canada.
 ALS is an ISO-IEC 17025:2017 and ISO 9001:2015 accredited analytical laboratory that is independent of New Placer Dome, Nevada Sunrise, and their respective Qualified Persons.
 RC drill samples were subject to crushing to a minimum of 70% passing 2 mm, followed by pulverizing of a 250-gram split to 85% passing 75 microns.
 Gold determination was via standard 30-gram fire-assay analysis with atomic absorption spectroscopy ("AAS") finish, in addition to 51 element ICP-MS. Samples returning greater than 10 g/t Au are subject to gravimetric finish.
 Gold values returning greater than 0.1 g/t Au are also subject to leach analysis where the sample is treated with a 0.25% NaCN solution and rolled for an hour.
 An aliquot of the final leach solution is then centrifuged and analyzed by AAS.

-As operator at Kinsley Mountain, New Placer Dome follows industry standard procedures for the work carried out the Project, with a quality assurance/quality control ("QA/QC") program.
+As the operator at Kinsley Mountain in 2020 and 2021, New Placer Dome followed industry standard procedures for the work carried out at the Project, with a quality assurance/quality control ("QA/QC") program.
 Blank, duplicate and standard samples were inserted into the sample sequence sent to the laboratory for analysis.
-New Placer Dome detected no significant QA/QC issues during review of the data.
+New Placer Dome reported no significant QA/QC issues during review of the data.
 Nevada Sunrise is not aware of any drilling, sampling, recovery or other factors that could materially affect the accuracy or reliability of the data referred to herein.